 I do love a good Christmas gift edit.
 And over the years, I’ve discovered some unique things, by checking out what other people have shared within their edits on blogs or instagram accounts.

 So, this year, I thought I would put together a little Christmas gift edit of my own.
-Sharing a few ideas of things that I think you may like to give and receive!
+Sharing a few ideas of things that I think you may like to give.
+And maybe receive.

 All the foodie stuff I’ve listed is gluten free.
 But of course, needs to be checked out for suitability, should there be any additional dietary requirements.
 I’m sorry but some of the companies I have mentioned only deliver in the UK.